 Emergency Communication Center

-In addition to 9-1-1 Emergency Services, we are the primary 24 hour contact for Safety Escorts, Concerned Behavior Reporting and other non-emergency services.
+In addition to 9-1-1 Emergency Services and Communications, we are the primary 24 hour contact for Safety Escorts, Concerned Behavior Reporting and other non-emergency campus services.

-The Emergency Communications Center has instant access to University Fire Protection and the City of Raleigh’s Emergency Communications Center.
-9-1-1 Callers with medical emergencies are transferred directly to the City of Raleigh for Emergency Medical Dispatch.
+The Emergency Communications Center has instant access to the University Fire Marshal’s (first-responders) and the City of Raleigh’s Emergency Communications Center.
+9-1-1 Callers with medical emergencies are transferred directly to the City of Raleigh ECC for Emergency Medical Dispatch to provide the quickest possible assistance to those in need.